 2: Residue Around the Hoof (S5, E4)

 Now for people who remember this episode you might be shocked this episode is so high on the list.
 Well, it’s mostly for Sally Phillips’ attempt at making Marmite without using Marmite.
 So, she made two ‘Marmites’.
 One was somewhat Marmite like and the other was pure Absinthe.
 And poor Alex’s face when he had to try the Absinthe ‘Marmite’.
 Anyway, other highlights of this episode include Mark Watson throwing a picture of a Swede backwards into a bin and trying to sneeze the fastest.
 God, I love this show.

 1: It Might Be Wind (S13, E9)

 And the best Taskmaster episode is…..
 Series 13’s It Might Be Wind!
 This is ranked top for several reasons.
 Firstly, because of Bridget Christie’s research into whether or not Greg Davies is descended from Welsh Royalty.
 And the second main reason is arguably heart-breaking TV.
-For context, Judi Love might go down in history as one of the few Taskmaster contestants to ever win an episode.
+For context, Judi Love might go down in history as one of the few Taskmaster contestants to never win an episode.
 However, she came so close here.
 How so?
 Well, the last task involved writing down a number and putting that number of cans into a bag and zipping it up.
-Honestly, who knew Taskmaster could be so heart-breaking to watch sometimes?
+Honestly, who knew Taskmaster could be so heart breaking to watch sometimes?